The Belmonts: Lawsuit and Anthology (1994-2011)

+Death of Milano and final live performances (2011-2023)

 The Belmonts, featuring Milano, D'Aleo, Gradus and Elliott, performed 50 to 100 shows each year until 2011.
 Milano, who had participated in every one of the Belmonts' recording sessions dating back 54 years, died on January 1, 2012, at the age of 72.
 DiMucci said of his passing: "I was shocked, obviously, because it was so sudden.
 It hit hard because a relationship like we had, it’s ingrained in you.
 We knew each other from our teenage boyhoods; even though we weren’t close and didn’t talk in later years, what we went through together made us like family.
 He and the Belmonts—they were the very best.
 Freddie was almost like a genius with vocal harmony.
 I was humbled to sing with Freddie, Carlo and Angelo."

 In October 2012, the Belmonts (D'Aleo and Gradus) joined former New York City disc jockey Don K. Reed as featured guests on Vito Picone's (The Elegants) long-running, Staten Island-based cable TV show Let The Good Times Roll.
 Mastrangelo died on April 4, 2016.
-Former member Art Loria, died from an accident at his home in Naples, Florida, in 2010.
-Former member Bob Coleman is still active performing with Larry Chance and the Earls.
+In 2016 The Belmonts released a single called "Welcome Me Back Home" written by Warren Gradus.
+It was Blitz Magazines #1 single of that year.
+Former member Bob Coleman died in 2020.
 Dan Elliott died on June 23, 2019.
-Warren Gradus is continuing to perform as the Belmonts with other individuals.
+Warren Gradus continued to perform as the Belmonts with other individuals until shortly before his death on October 29, 2023, at the age of 78.

+Musical Style

 Their sound is analogist very distinct, and has been analogist with the New York City Doo Wop – Bronx "sound".
 A more recent example of using a song to set the time frame of for a movie is using "I Wonder Why" for the opening in the major motion picture A Bronx Tale.
 The song once heard is linked along with on screen visual that sets a direct correlation to 1950s Americana.
 In 2016, the Belmonts released a recording entitled "Welcome Me Back Home" that has become a standard among the 1950s and 1960s crowd garnering hundreds of thousands streams.